Tennis and Heel Pain

 Setting aside proper time to stretch and warm up your muscles (including the ones in your feet!) can make a big difference in how capable your plantar fascia and other muscles and ligaments are able to perform without damage.

-It can be easy to overdo it while playing tennis with friends or as a competition heats up!
+It can be easy to overdo it while playing tennis with friends or as competition heats up!
 Listen to your body, and limit the number of sets you play at one time.

 Choose your court wisely: